1. What are you proposing?

 4. What is the timeline for this project?

-It is our intention to submit a planning application towards the end of summer.
+It is our intention to submit a planning application later this year.
 Ahead of this we will be:

 - Collating and reviewing the feedback received as part of this consultation